How to Grow Hydrangeas in Planters

 If you plan to overwinter your hydrangea in the decorative container and keep it for a few years, a 16- 24” pot is typically sufficient.
 Over the years, you can transplant your hydrangea into larger containers to accommodate its growth.
 The zone 3 hardy Bobo® panicle hydrangea shown here has been up-potted several times through the years in this zone 6 homeowner’s garden.

-Hydrangea Patio top view_Proven Winners
+Hydrangea Patio top view_Photo courtesy of Proven Winners

 Courtesy of Proven Winners